 If you do decide to apply whilst at another university and you do not have A-level or equivalent qualifications at the grades required for the standard offer for the course you are interested in applying for, you will need to demonstrate how your subsequent study has prepared you for studying at Oxford, including any evidence of your performance on your current course, as well as a reference from your current tutor or equivalent.
 You must declare on your UCAS form whether you are currently studying at another university, and that failure to do so could result in Oxford withdrawing any offer made to you.

 Please also remember that not only will you incur a year of additional costs but your eligibility for government support or loans may be affected by any study you have already undertaken, whether or not you have completed your course.

 Will my GCSEs (or equivalent) be taken into account?

-We consider GCSE grades, but we try and look at these in the context of your school.
-This means that your grades should show that you have done particularly well when compared to others in your school.
-If there’s a good reason why you didn’t get top grades (e.g. serious illness, difficult family circumstances, or disruption at school), we also take that into account when considering your application.
-Ideally your teachers should let us know about anything like this via the reference they write for you as part of your UCAS application.
+We consider GCSE grades, but we where possible we look at these in the context of your school.
+This means that your grades should show whether you have done particularly well when compared to others in your school.
+If there’s a good reason why you didn’t get top grades (e.g. serious illness, difficult family circumstances, or disruption at school), if this has been declared on your application, we will take this into account when considering your application.
+Your teachers should let us know about anything like this via the reference they write for you as part of your UCAS application.